132nd-etcher/OPUF19/README.md

 TACON AO with JTAC VIKING on primary frequency at all times.

-BEAR flight has authority for starting/aborting air assault.
+BEAR flight has final authority for starting/aborting air assault.

 COBRA flight TACON will be delegated to BEAR.

 In case VIKING cannot be contacted BEAR has TACON AO.

-In case both VIKING and BEAR flight cannot be contacted all flights are to egress AO and contact DARKSTAR.
+In case both VIKING and BEAR flight cannot be contacted all flights are to contact OVERLORD 235.250 (GREY 6).

 ### Contact point